pyroll/ToM-Skills-Editor/README.md

 Download UnrealPak from this link: https://mega.nz/file/VVlwwCLL#TDBl3WBB2uEHKFhiXpLdynRZ6irUiLW82HmltmoTW8M

-Ensure that both 'UnrealPak.exe' AND 'UnrealPak-without-compression.bat' are in the same directory.
-Drag and drop the created **ToM_Skills_Edit_P** folder over 'UnrealPak-without-compression.bat'.
+Ensure that both 'UnrealPak.exe' AND 'UnrealPak-Without-Compression.bat' are in the same directory.
+Drag and drop the created **ToM_Skills_Edit_P** folder over 'UnrealPak-Without-Compression.bat'.
 This should yield **ToM_Skills_Edit_P.pak** in the same location.
 Ensure that the file size is not 0 kb, as that would indicate an error.

 Create a folder named something like '~mod' in Trials of Mana's steam directory if you haven't already.
 Place **ToM_Skills_Edit_P.pak** in that folder and you should be good to go.